telerik/blazor-docs/components/maskedtextbox/overview.md

 # Blazor MaskedTextbox Overview

-The <a href = "https://www.telerik.com/blazor-ui/maskedtextbox" target="_blank">Blazor Masked Textbox component</a> provides a mask and prompts the user to enter the data in the required format.
+The <a href = "https://www.telerik.com/blazor-ui/maskedtextbox" target="_blank">Blazor MaskedTextbox component</a> provides a mask and prompts the user to enter the data in the required format.
 The component prevents input that does not match the mask.
 Use it to show the user the required format for values like phone numbers, credit card numbers, ZIP codes, IP addresses, percentage values, and so on.

 You can also add standard attributes such as custom CSS classes, `name`, `placeholder`, `tabindex`, and [more](#maskedtextbox-parameters), and also respond to [events]({%slug maskedtextbox-events%}).